lslumass/HyRes_GPU/README.md

 # HyRes_GPU model tutorial
+**Note:** HyRes model has been further optimized.
+It will be released soon.
+If interested, contact shanlongli@umass.edu

 HyRes model is a **Hy**brid **Res**olution coarse-grained protein model developed since 2017, where the backbone is atomistic-style description but coarse-grained side chains.
 For a full and complete description of the HyRes model, please move to the related papers as follows:
 1. HyRes: [Phys.
 Chem.
 Chem.
 Phys., 2017,19, 32421-32432](https://doi.org/10.1039/C7CP06736D)
 2. HyRes-II: [J. Chem.
 Inf.
 Model.
 2022, 62, 18, 4523–4536](https://doi.org/10.1021/acs.jcim.2c00974)